Explore Jobs

 Find a Job You Really Want In

-• Rhode Island was the #1 state looking for some hard liquor on Election Night
+• Rhode Island topped the list as the state most in need of liquor on Election Night.

-• The states that were the least interested in drinking the night away?
-Louisiana, North Carolina, and Iowa
+• The states least interested in drinking during this event were Louisiana, North Carolina, and Iowa.

-• Other related searches include, “liquor stores that deliver” and “liquor store near me open right now”
+• Related searches highlighted a preference for convenience, with queries like “liquor stores that deliver” and “liquor store near me open right now” seeing significant interest.

 The Drunkest States On Election Night